biozzyn/handroanthus-variant-analysis/README.md

 This setup script uses ``wget`` program to download the sequence assembly and modify the sequence header for further processing.
 There should be a file named ``genome.fasta`` after this step is completed.

+### Additional resources

+Additional resources used by the pipeline are available to the analyst under the directory ``share`` in this project.
+Basically, it includes reference information about reliable SNPs for quality score recalibration using GATK VariantRecalibrator tool and also a reference database of SNP annotations generated using the SNPEff program.
+Detailed description on how these resources were generated is provided in the ``supplementary file S1 of the manuscript``.
+26

 ## Running the pipeline

 To run the pipeline, the analyst shoud create a directory for the analysis.
 This directory should be accessible to the cluster.
 After that copy the the whole directories HIMP-1 and HIMP-2 under the project files.